daT7F4/GranTurismoRecorder/README.md

 # How to run
 Unzip the file

-Go into the unzipped file
+cd into the unzipped file

 cd into PDTools.SimulatorInterfaceTestTool